pediatric foot care

-In some cases foot pain is genetic, while in other cases, it is developed or acquired.
-Regardless of how the condition occurred, if you notice something unusual about the way your child walks, stands or how their feet or ankles are developing, you should make an appointment at Next Step Foot and Ankle Clinic with our pediatric foot specialist.
+In some cases, foot pain is genetic, while in other cases, it is developed or acquired.
+Regardless of how the condition occurred, if you notice something unusual about the way your child walks, stands, or how their feet or ankles are developing, you should make an appointment at Next Step Foot and Ankle Clinic with our pediatric foot specialists.

 treatment & surgery

-Many people assume that chronic pain and foot problems are unique to older people or experienced athletes, so they assume that their children will eventually outgrow their symptoms.
+Many people assume that chronic pain and foot problems are unique to older people or experienced athletes, so they think their children will eventually outgrow these symptoms.

-While many of their aches and pains may, indeed, be related to growing pains, the symptoms may not disappear—they could get worse.
+While many of their aches and pains may be related to growing pains, some of the symptoms may not disappear or could worsen.

 treatment & surgery options

-Dr. Silvester and Dr. Larsen specialize in many advanced minimally and non-invasive treatments, and if necessary, advanced minimally invasive and traditional surgical techniques with patient proven success stories.
+We specialize in many advanced minimally and non-invasive treatments, and if necessary, advanced minimally invasive and traditional surgical techniques with patient-proven success stories.

 One of the best things for Freiberg’s disease that we have found are custom made orthotics.